Home » Amsterdam » Amsterdam Royal Palace tickets

 The Council Chamber

-The Council Chamber is a much smaller room in the palace that was used for meetings of the city council.
+The Council Chamber is a much smaller room in the palace used for city council meetings.

 The room is decorated with tapestries and paintings by famous Dutch artists such as Rembrandt van Rijn and Ferdinand Bol.